 - Occasionally the Humanities Faculty Research Fund pays subvention fees, recording costs and other publication expenses associated with a piece of scholarship.
 When these works of scholarship are sold commercially and yield a profit to the author/artist exceeding $5,000, it is expected that the Humanities Faculty Research Fund will be reimbursed for the original amount of the grant(s) supporting the work.
 Published research results should acknowledge funding by the Humanities Faculty Research Fund.

 - A brief report describing the results of the scholarship funded by a grant must be submitted to the Dean of Academic Departments by September of the fiscal year immediately following the award year.
 Such reports on the past use of HFRF monies may be used by the Committee in its consideration of future HFRF grant applications.
+Faculty will not be eligible to receive subsequent funding until this report is received.

 When judging the relative merit of proposals, the Committee will look with equal favor upon proposals that seek funds to initiate, continue, or conclude a project.
 However, the Committee will give priority to those proposals that are shown to bear a clear and significant relation to an applicant's overall scholarly program.